asaduzmn/Documentation/readme.md

 ### Step 6:
 On the same window select installation destination.
 For VMWare no need to change.
 ### Step 7:
-Now press on Netowork and Hostname.
+Now press on Network and Hostname.
 Turn on ethernet connection and choose hostname.For me it is **orahost**.
 And now press **Done**.
 ### Step 8:
 Now press on root password and choose root password. and press **Done**